netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 Netdata collects containers information via kernel CGROUPS.
 It then associates `veth` network interfaces to each container and contacts docker, kubernetes, libvirt, etc to collect additional labels to enrich the information presented.

-The same way Netdata collects containers information, it collects also Virtual Machines information from the the host.
+The same way Netdata collects containers information, it collects also Virtual Machines information from the host.

 ![image](https://github.com/netdata/netdata/assets/2662304/e9dcbc1c-4b6e-40ac-be3a-90c56301ec9c)